 - Colony collapse disorder is a growing threat to the food supply.

 Effect on the Economy

-The Western honey bee is the world's premier managed pollinator species.
+The Western honeybee is the world's premier managed pollinator species.
 Demand for its services has soared from fruit, nut, and vegetable growers.
 Among nut producers, almond growers have the highest need for bee pollination.
 The demand represents almost 100 crop species, making up one-third of the average diet.
 Bee pollination is worth $15 billion to the U.S. farming industry.

 In California, it tripled pollination fees.
 Beekeepers charged almond growers $51.99 per hive in 2003.
 By 2009 that rose to $157.03 a hive.
-By 2016, that fee increased to prices between $180 to $200 a hive.
+By 2016, that fee increased to prices between $180 and $200 a hive.

 These high costs force beekeepers to charge more to replace hives when they collapse.
 Higher fees cost almond growers an extra $83 million a year.
 They pass those costs on as higher prices.

 Colony collapse disorder also affects the beef and dairy industries.
 Bees pollinate clover, hay, and other forage crops.
 As they die off, it raises the cost of feedstock.
 That increases beef and milk prices at the grocery store.